Quick Navigation

 The historical names for these areas were:

-3. Gandhara, with its major cities being Takshashila on the Oddiyana (Punjabi) side of the Khyber Pass and Kabul on the Afghani side,
+• Gandhara, with its major cities being Takshashila on the Pakistani Punjab side of the Khyber Pass and Kabul on the Afghani side, with Swat being called Oddiyana

-6. Sogdia, later Ma Wara’an-Nahr, between the Oxus and the Jaxartes Rivers, with its main centers, going roughly from west to east, at Bukhara, Samarqand, Tashkent, and Ferghana,
+• Sogdia, later Ma Wara’an-Nahr, between the Oxus and the Jaxartes Rivers, with its main centers, going roughly from west to east, at Bukhara, Samarkand, Tashkent, and Ferghana,

 West and East Turkistan